An HI story of galaxies in Abell 2626 and beyond: Classifying morphologies

 \end{enumerate}

-Table. \ref{tab:hi_visual_classes} shows the number of galaxies with different visual classifications in different environments.
-Thus, substructure galaxies are more disturbed / unsettled than non-substructure galaxies in A2626 or the Swarm.
-Though the statistics is limited for the galaxies in these three environments, in substructures there are significantly more ($\sim$ 84\%) disturbed / unsettled galaxies than among the non-substructure galaxies (65\%) in A2626 or the Swarm galaxies (60\%).
-In substructures, only 17\% $\pm$ 8\% of the galaxies have settled \hi discs while in the other two environments 37\% $\pm$ 8\% of the galaxies have settled \hi discs.
+Table \ref{tab:hi_visual_classes} shows the number of galaxies with different visual classifications in different environments.
+Thus, substructure galaxies are more disturbed or unsettled than non-substructure galaxies in A2626 or the Swarm.
+Although the statistics is limited for the galaxies in these three environments, there are significantly more ($\sim$ 84\%) disturbed or unsettled galaxies in substructures than among the non-substructure galaxies (65\%) in A2626 or in the Swarm galaxies (60\%).
+In substructures, only 17\% $\pm$ 8\% of the galaxies have settled \hi discs, while in the other two environments, 37\% $\pm$ 8\% of the galaxies have settled \hi discs.
 This difference is at the 2$\sigma$ level.